delta6626/365-days-of-code/README.md

 - Day 296 ✅: Made the user profile viewer, saved contacts viewer, and profile view insights responsive
 - Day 297 ✅: Enforced chat and contact limits for basic accounts and added upgrade CTAs to encourage tier upgrade
 - Day 298 ✅: Fixed multiple TypeScript errors and started work on the subscription system
+- Day 299 ✅: Continued working on the subscription system

 ## 📌 Notes